Hong Kong Family Law — Family Court orders permanent relocation of two young children to Singapore with their Father

 Vivien Leung, Member of Denis Chang’s Chambers, was instructed by Ip & Heathfield and acted for the successful Applicant Father.

-See the Judgment here
+See the Judgment here.

+Vivien Leung Vivien is a recommended barrister in the Doyle’s Guide for Leading Family & Divorce Law Barristers – Hong Kong, 2023.
 Vivien has over 13 years of experience in litigation.
 She trained and practised as a commercial litigator from 2009 to 2016 at Deacons.
 Thereafter, from 2016 to 2019, she practised as a family lawyer at Withers before joining the Bar 3 years ago.
+Vivien advises on all aspects of matrimonial finance and children’s matters and has particular experience in handling divorce cases with a cross-border or international element.
+She is a member of the Committee on Family Law of the Hong Kong Bar Association. |

 Disclaimer: This article does not constitute legal advice and seeks to set out the general principles of the law.
 Detailed advice should therefore be sought from a legal professional relating to the individual merits and facts of a particular case.
 The photographs which appear in this article are included for decorative purposes only and should not be taken as a depiction of any matter to which the case is related.
 The views and opinions expressed in this article/material are solely those of the members authoring it and do not necessarily reflect the official policy or position of Denis Chang’s Chambers.